lots0logs/proxysql-admin-tool/README.md

                                      admin variable settings.
 If this option is specifed, these options will be set to false.
-                                     (default: updates are not disabled) --debug                            Enables additional debug logging.
+                                     (default: updates are not disabled) --login-path-file=<path>           Specify the file to use for login-path information.
+  --debug                            Enables additional debug logging.
   --help                             Dispalys this help text.